You can click the roles and names below to learn more about each of the Board members.

 TREASURER

-Louise Guy is a Business Manager within the Queensland State Government who currently overseas the corporate and governance functions associated with tourism development projects associated with Queens Wharf Brisbane Integrated Resort Development, Queensland Ecotourism Trails and the Minjerribah Futures transition.
+Louise Guy is a Business Manager within the Queensland State Government who currently oversees the corporate and governance functions associated with tourism development projects associated with Queens Wharf Brisbane Integrated Resort Development, Queensland Ecotourism Trails and the Minjerribah Futures transition.

 Louise holds formal qualifications of Bachelor of Business (Accounting) RMIT and is a Chartered Accountant.
 She began her career as an external auditor with a large accounting firm and has over 25 years working across the state government in roles that included Manager Budget, Manager Financial Operations and internal audit across portfolios associated with economic and industry development, innovation, trade and investment, local government and mines and energy.
 Over this period major financial reforms have been implemented and Louise has been an active member in several departmental machinery-of-government changes.
 She is currently active with the Business Continuity Planning during COVID-19.